Department of History

 Please note that from September 2024-September 2025 I will be leading two large grants and I will be only engaged in minimal teaching duties.

-As the University of Nottingham's first Professor of Health History, I am interested in the social and cultural histories of health and medicine post 1850.
+I am interested in the social and cultural histories of health and medicine post 1850, but mainly in the twentieth century.
 In the past my research focused upon the operation of western medicine in the British Empire (particularly in British East Africa), these days, however, I consider myself principally a historian of health in modern Britain.
 I am particularly interested in health consumerism: whether thinking about how British health & hygiene products were sold, to how unhealthy 'addictive' industries have come to sponsor elite sports.

-Before I took up my position in September 2014 at the University of Nottingham, I had previously worked for four years as an Associate Professor at the University of Nottingham, Ningbo, China (2010-14).
-I am happy therefore to advise students who are thinking about spending some of their time on the Nottingham Ningbo campus.
-In China, I served as Acting Head of Department, Deputy Head of Department and Director of Teaching in the School of International Studies.
-Prior to moving to Ningbo, I held Assistant Professorial positions at the University of Exeter (2009-10) and the University of Strathclyde (2005-9).
+Before I joined Nottingham in 2014, I worked for four years as an Associate Professor at the University of Nottingham, Ningbo, China (2010-14).
+In China I served as Acting Head of Department, Deputy Head of Department and Director of Teaching in the School of International Studies.
+Prior to that, I held Assistant Professorial positions at the University of Exeter (2009-10) and the University of Strathclyde (2005-9).
 I also have held part time teaching and research positions at University College London, where I took my PhD, funded by the Wellcome Trust.
-My earlier degrees are from UCL and Cambridge.
+My post graduate degrees are from UCL and the University of Cambridge.

-I have led several major grants as either PI or CI.
-Currently I am Principal Investigator (PI) on a large AHRC Standard Grant: 'Chemists to the Nation, Pharmacy to the World': Exploring the Global Dimensions of British Healthcare and Beauty with Boots the Chemists, 1919-1980' (2021-2025).
+Currently I am Principal Investigator (PI) on two large grants.
+An AHRC Standard Grant: 'Chemists to the Nation, Pharmacy to the World': Exploring the Global Dimensions of British Healthcare and Beauty with Boots the Chemists, 1919-1980' (2021-2026).
 I am also PI on a £1.7m Wellcome Trust Discovery Award: 'Kicking the Habit: Kicking the Habit: Historicising 'Addictive' Sport Sponsorship in Britain, 1965-2025' (1 September 2024-31 August 2030).

 I work closely in the Health Humanities, particularly promoting the role of history in health and well being.
 I am a fellow of the Royal Historical Society and A Senior Fellow of the Higher Education Academy.